 Mailchimp makes it easy to bulk upload email addresses to mailing lists—all you need is a list of emails and you can just upload and start spamming without any confirmation from the recipient.

 A well-maintained and well-configured site typically does not warrant security hardening.
 However it is strongly recommended that sites storing user-information or sensitive, business-critical data must undergo security hardening.
+If you feel your website is hacked, do not panic.
+Here’s how to recover your hacked WordPress website.

 Customer education is paramount to security awareness, yet it’s still considered an afterthought… unless disaster strikes.
 Are you protected?